MicrosoftDocs/azure-docs/articles/storsimple/storsimple-deactivate-and-delete-device.md

 It may take a few minutes for the device to be deleted.

 ## Next steps
-To restore the deactivated device to factory defaults, refer to [Reset the device to factory default settings](https://msdn.microsoft.com/library/dn772373.aspx).
+To restore the deactivated device to factory defaults, go to [Reset the device to factory default settings](https://msdn.microsoft.com/library/dn772373.aspx).

 For technical assistance, [contact Microsoft Support](https://msdn.microsoft.com/library/azure/dn757750.aspx).